- Administering FlowForge

 The third one

-user is set for the project, the value can be edited or the variable deleted
+user is set for the instance, the value can be edited or the variable deleted

 # Standard environment variables

-FF_PROJECT_NAME are assigned to the Project running on the FlowForge server as well as all associated Devices.
-In all Node-RED instances within a Project these variables will be the same.
+FF_INSTANCE_NAME are assigned to the Node-RED instance running on the FlowForge server as well as all associated Devices.

 Devices also have